IBM/ibm-cloud-functions-data-processing-message-hub/README.md

 ```

 ## 5.2 Create action to consume message
-Upload the `receive-consume` action as a single file Node.js action.
+Upload the `receive-consume` action as a JavaScript action.
 This downloads messages when they arrive via the trigger.

 ```bash
 wsk action create receive-consume actions/receive-consume.js
 ```

 ## 5.3 Create action to aggregate and send back message
 Upload the `transform-produce` action.
-This aggregates information from the action above, and sends a summary JSON string back to Kafka.
+This aggregates information from the action above, and sends a summary JSON string back to another Message Hub topic.

 ```bash
 wsk action create transform-produce actions/transform-produce.js \